 Assembling: For CARS you’ll want to start with multiple resources.
 Start with one source of practice passages for sciences –such as Khan Academy (free online).
 And a few more for CARS.
 Record your chosen resources in your Companion Workbook.

 And finally, what better way is there to prepare for your official MCAT than by taking full-length practice exams?
 Under real MCAT conditions of course, as closely as possible.

 Ideally, the full-length practice exams are identical to the real exam and created by the very same test writers.

-Unfortunately, as of the creation of this guide, the AAMC has only released two scored full-length exams and one ‘sample’ unscored exam.
+Unfortunately, as of the creation of this guide, the AAMC has only released four scored full-length exams and one ‘sample’ unscored exam.

 These are decent at best.
 Student feedback ranks them somewhat close to the real thing, thankfully.

-But three practice exams are not nearly enough.
+But five practice exams are not nearly enough.